 - Nikita, like its predecessor, has Cleaners who kill and dispose of bodies on Division's orders, but it also has Reapers, Cleaners meant to deal with Division personnel.
 In episode 6, we learn that Owen was once a Reaper, and one of his assignments was the murder of Nikita's fiance.

 - Charmed had the supernatural Cleaners who were powered by holy & evil together to keep magic a secret.
 After The Masquerade was instated after the Salem Witch Trials the Charmed ones caused so many breaches they had to be created.

-- The United Network Command for Law and Enforcement apparently had insurance to cover any collateral damage done in the course of an 'Affair'.
+- The Man from U.N.C.L.E.: The United Network Command for Law and Enforcement apparently had insurance to cover any collateral damage done in the course of an 'Affair'.
 In one novelization Napoleon offers a dismayed homeowner a card for UNCLE's special insurance adjusters.

 - Chuck has CIA cleanup teams, posing as firemen, clearing up the aftermath of firefights and the like.

 - In one of the third season episodes of Burn Notice, Michael was tasked with following a cleaner for a group thieves.
 Said cleaner used explosives to clean the crime scene.

 - Near the end of Season 2 of The Wire there's a scene that cuts between a cleanup crew working for The Greek furiously cleaning up a location, (washing heroin and coke down a drainage system with a hose, shredding documents and then taking big bags full of those shreds to dispose of elsewhere, etc.) and cops furiously typing up warrants to search that location.
 By the time the cops get there, everything is gone.

 - Season 2 of Haven introduces Dwight Hendrickson, a Cleaner who tidies up Trouble related crimes and disasters to keep The Masquerade.